Benny Golson: Career

 In addition to "I Remember Clifford", many of Golson's other compositions have become jazz standards.
 Songs such as "Stablemates", "Killer Joe", "Whisper Not", "Along Came Betty", and "Are You Real?", have been performed and recorded numerous times by many musicians.

 From 1959 to 1962, Golson co-led the Jazztet with Art Farmer, mainly playing his own compositions.
 Golson then left jazz to concentrate on studio and orchestral work for 12 years.
-During this time he composed music for such television shows as Mannix, Ironside, Room 222, M*A*S*H, The Partridge Family and Mission: Impossible.
+During this time, he composed music for such television shows as Mannix, Ironside, Room 222, M*A*S*H, The Partridge Family and Mission: Impossible.
 He also formulated and conducted arrangements to various recordings, such as Eric Is Here, a 1967 album by Eric Burdon, which features five of Golson's arrangements, conducted by Golson.

 During the mid-1970s, Golson returned to jazz playing and recording.
 Critic Scott Yanow of AllMusic wrote that Golson's sax style underwent a major shift with his performing comeback, more resembling avant-garde Archie Shepp than the swing-era Don Byas influence of Golson's youth.
-In 1982, Golson re-organized the Jazztet.
+He made a successful second career playing in clubs and on festivals internationally.
+In 1982, Golson re-organized the Jazztet with Farmer.

-Golson played a cameo role in the 2004 movie The Terminal, related to his appearance in "A Great Day in Harlem", a group photograph of prominent jazz musicians taken in 1958.
-Main character Viktor Navorski (Tom Hanks) travels to the US from Europe to obtain Golson's signature; Golson was one of seven musicians then surviving from the photo, the others being Johnny Griffin (died 2008), Eddie Locke (died 2009), Hank Jones (died 2010), Marian McPartland (died 2013), Horace Silver (died 2014), and Sonny Rollins.
-Golson's song "Something in B Flat" (from the album Benny Golson's New York Scene) can be heard during a scene where Viktor is painting and redecorating part of an airport terminal; in a later scene, Golson's band performs "Killer Joe".
-The album Terminal 1 was released by Golson shortly after the film, as a "homage to Steven Spielberg", its director.
+Golson is central to the plot of the 2004 Steven Spielberg movie The Terminal, and makes a cameo appearance as himself.
+In the film, main character Viktor Navorski (Tom Hanks) has the autographs of everyone who appears in A Great Day in Harlem, a famous 1958 photo of prominent jazz musicians, except Golson's; he has traveled to the US from Europe to obtain this final signature.
+Pianist Ray Bryant's song "Something in B-Flat," which was included on Golson's debut album as a leader, Benny Golson's New York Scene, can be heard during a scene where Viktor is painting and redecorating part of an airport terminal; in a later scene, Golson's band performs "Killer Joe".
+The album Terminal 1 was released by Golson shortly after the film, as a "homage to Steven Spielberg".

+Musical style

+Golson's early playing has been described as "characterised by a distinctively fibrous, slightly hoarse tone ... firmly within the mainstream-modern tradition exemplified by another of his heroes, the tenor player Don Byas."
+During the 1960s, however, he absorbed some of the techniques pioneered by his friend John Coltrane, whom he described as "an inextinguishable example of spiritual nobility."
+He is regarded as "one of the most significant contributors" to the development of hard bop jazz.

+Personal life

+Golson was married to Seville Golson; they had three sons, Odis, Reggie and Robert, and the marriage ended in divorce.
+He married the ballet dancer Bobbie Hurd in 1959; they had a daughter, Brielle.
+In an interview with Awake! on October 8, 1980, Golson said that since the late 1960s he and his wife had become members of Jehovah's Witnesses.

+Golson died, following a short illness, at his home in Manhattan, New York, on September 21, 2024, at the age of 95.